-determine compliance of an arbitration agreement with the CRA when hearing any s.9 Arbitration Act 1996 application pursuant to s.71 of the CRA.
-Birss LJ did not accept that s.71 created any freestanding jurisdiction but said that it was strong support for his view that the matter should not be left to a foreign arbitrator.
+The UK Competition and Markets Authority (CMA) had intervened on this ground and had urged the court to determine the fairness of arbitration agreements to avoid undermining the high level of protection given to UK consumers.
+The CMA's position was that the courts were required to determine compliance of an arbitration agreement with the CRA when hearing any section 9 Arbitration Act 1996 application pursuant to section 71 of the CRA.
+Birss did not accept that section 71 created any freestanding jurisdiction but said that it was strong support for his view that the matter should not be left to a foreign arbitrator.

-Birss LJ rejected the other factors identified by the Judge.
-He did not accept that there was significant overlap between the issues of fairness under New York law (and the JAMS Consumer Policy) and English law and, at the time of the hearing, it remained unclear whether the arbitrator would consider the CRA at all.25 Birss LJ also held that the Judge had been wrong to attribute significant weight to the fact that the T&Cs were New York law governed and subject to a New York seated arbitration.
-In his view, there was a strong connection between the dispute and England.26 Finally, Birss LJ held that a stay would effectively pre-judge the issue of whether the arbitration agreement was unfair as, if it was, then permitting the arbitrator to decide on jurisdiction would be an unreasonable burden on Mr Soleymani.27
+Birss rejected the other factors identified by the judge.
+He did not accept that there was significant overlap between the issues of fairness under New York law (and the JAMS Consumer Policy) and English law and, at the time of the hearing, it remained unclear whether the arbitrator would consider the CRA at all.(24) Birss also held that the judge had been wrong to attribute significant weight to the fact that the T&Cs were New York law governed and subject to a New York seated arbitration.
+In his view, there was a strong connection between the dispute and England.(25) Finally, Birss held that a stay would effectively pre-judge the issue of whether the arbitration agreement was unfair as, if it was, permitting the arbitrator to decide on jurisdiction would be an unreasonable burden on Soleymani.(26)